tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 </p>

 <p style="text-indent: 30pt;">
   Some of the awesomeness behind this pattern includes:<br /> 1) Client side, you can hang on to a request and populated it as needed.
-No more piles of variables to pass in, just set up the single request object, it&#8217;s all nice and self contained.<br /> 2) Super easy logging/debugging.
-At any point in time we can serialize the request/response objects to see what&#8217;s in them.
+No more piles of variables to pass in, just set up the single request object, it's all nice and self contained.<br /> 2) Super easy logging/debugging.
+At any point in time we can serialize the request/response objects to see what's in them.
 Even using a tool like Fiddler you can see a nicely formatted data layout of your parameters.<br /> 3) Server side additions will not break functionality.
 So long as the server side checks the value it wants to use before using it, the client side will continue to function.
 This was great for us as we had 2+ developers on the project the whole time.
 If Adam was adding more parameters and functionality server side, I could continue hitting the dev server with out having to rebind or implement any changes.
 </p>

 ### The Simplest Web Methods Ever